0cjs/sedoc/git/win.md

 If you are going to use [Visual Studio Code][vsc], or have another favourite editor, install it before installing Git.

+Below, ✓ indicates things that should be selected/enabled, and ✗ things that should be deselected/disabled.

-1. Download the installer from the [gitforwindows.org][gfw] and run it; the following steps/choices will appear as the install wizard progress (not all steps are shown here).
+1. Download the installer from the [gitforwindows.org][gfw] and run it; the following steps/choices will appear as the install wizard progresses.
+   (Not all steps are shown here; what to do for those not shown should be obvious when you see them.)
 2. Select Components: ensure that the following are checked:
-   - Windows Explorer integration: Git Bash Here
+   - ✓ Windows Explorer integration: Git Bash Here
-   - Associate .sh files to be run with Bash
+   - ✓ Associate .sh files to be run with Bash
 3. Default editor: If your preferred option is not in the list, leave it at the default (Vim).
 This can easily be changed later.
 4. Adjusting PATH: "Git from the command line and also from 3rd-party software."
 5. SSH executable: "Use OpenSSH."
 6. HTTPS backend: "Use the native Windows Secure Channel library."
 7. Line ending conversions: "Checkout as-is, commit as-is."
-(Line endings should be handled by your editor, not by Git.)
+(Line endings should be handled by your editor, not by Git.
+Even Windows 10 Notepad now handles Unix line endings.)
 8. Terminal emulator: "Use MinTTY."
 9. Behaviour of `git pull`: "Only ever fast-forward."
 10. Credential helper: None.
 11. Extra options:
     - ✓ Enable file system caching
     - ✗ Enable symbolic links
-12. × Enable experimental support for pseudo consoles.
+12. ✗ Enable experimental support for pseudo consoles.
     (As of 2.28.0.windows.1 this produces odd behaviour such as dropping CRs and spawning Windows consoles with your output.)